ngocongduy/1888012-LTHDT-QLCH-WebAppNetCore/README.md

 		+ Class for product: ProductType
 		+ Class for tracking stock: StockTrackDetail
 		+ Interface: IProductRepositor *(For Constructor Dependency Injection - Only for ProductController)*
-		+ Implementation for IProductRepository: MockProductRepository *(For local storage -> Can be switched to Database)*
+		+ Implementation for IProductRepository: MockProductRepository *(For mock test)*
 		+ Class for database access: AppDbContext
 		+ Class for Authorization service: ClaimStore & UserClaim
-		+ Class to customize built-in IdentityUser: ApplicationUser *(currently not used)*
+		+ Class to customize built-in IdentityUser: ApplicationUser *(Currently not used)*
 		+ Class for Error views: ErrorView
-	1. ViewModel: cac lop du lieu trung gian de tuong tac giua Controller va View
+	1. ViewModel: intermediate models for views to interact/ databinding with controller easier
 		+ Product views: ProductViewModel
 		+ ProductType views: ProductTypeViewModel
 		+ StockIn views: StockInViewModel